 - Service provision changes.

-Our essential guide to TUPE regulations provides practical guidance for employers with a focus on service provision changes, which are common in contracts for cleaning, workplace catering and security.
+When looking at TUPE regulations it’s important to consider service provision changes, which are common in contracts for cleaning, workplace catering and security.
 It normally happens when:

 - A contract is awarded to a different contractor (‘contracting out’ or ‘outsourcing’)